holoviz/panel/doc/tutorials/intermediate/structure_data_store.md

 ```

 :::{note}
-Here we declared a *base* `View` class that holds a reference to the `DataStore` as a parameter.
-Now we can have any number of concrete `View` classes that consume data from the `DataStore` and render it in any number of ways:
+By establishing a base `View` class linked to the `DataStore`, we can create various concrete `View` classes tailored to different visualization requirements.
 :::

-### The App
+### Assembling the App

-Copy the code below into a new file and save the file as `app.py`.
+With the `DataStore` and `View` components in place, we'll now assemble the complete app.
+Copy the code below into a new file named `app.py`.

 ```python
 import param